Pakettikauppa/woo-pakettikauppa/readme.txt

 = Is this ready for production use? =

 Yes!
 If you encounter any issues related to this plugin, please report at https://github.com/Seravo/woocommerce-pakettikauppa/issues or to asiakaspalvelu@pakettikauppa.fi

+= Can Shipipping method names be translated? =

+You can use plugin (f.ex.
+Polylang) to translate shipping method names.

 == Screenshots ==